 Leave extremely large or unsafe items where they are found.
 Do not attempt to move them.
 Call 3-1-1 immediately for disposal instructions.

 Bring your cleanup project garbage, recycling and leaf-and-yard waste home whenever possible for your regularly scheduled collection day.
-Please remember to respect the 3 waste item limit each week, excluding recycling and leaf and yard waste.
-Visit Recycling and Garbage for more information.
+Please remember to respect the 6 waste item limit, excluding recycling and leaf and yard waste.
+Visit Recycling and Garbage for more information on what items are to be set out on your collection day.

 Arrange for onsite pickup.
 Simply call 311 to put in your pickup request.
 Remember to have on hand your registration code, the pickup date, time and location.
 Please note that all items must be left at the one location which must be easily accessible and must not impede on any pedestrian, cycling or vehicular traffic.
 Whenever possible, please contact 3-1-1 ahead of time to make pickup arrangements in advance of your cleanup.